jsbean/PitchSpellingTools/SpellingAlgorithm.md

 ### How to start

-Dyads wih certain interval classes first are examined first, to ensure that salient relationships are the clearest.
-In this case, the ordering is done [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).
+First all of the dyads for the given pitch set are ordered by `spelling urgency` (looking for a better term...).
+By attempting to spell Dyads wih certain interval classes first, the most salient relationships are prioritized, and preserved in their graphical representation.
+To see the details of the ordering, look [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).

 #### Rules not yet considered